foundersandcoders/old-coursebook/rules/house-rules.md

 +  **Tidy up after yourself** (at least!).
 With so many of us in the space, it's easy for the kitchen area to get dirty really quickly - wash up your crockery rather than forgetting about it in the sink and wipe down the counter area you've been using it and we'll all be a lot happier :blush:

++  **Recyling and Rubbish**
+  +  Please all take responsibility for this, both the recyling and rubbish get taken out and  are stored at the end of the road in a trash bin.
+Take the keys and ask someone to show you where it is.

 + **Clean desk policy**.
 We have a clean-desk policy.
 Please leave your desk clear before you leave each day.

 + **Hot desking**.
 Please sit anywhere downstairs when you arrive each morning.